BlockchainCommons/GordianWallet-iOS/Docs/Specter-guide.md

 ![](../Images/Specter/4_addthird.png)

-### 5. Now that we have our devices add to Specter we can create a watch-only multisig wallet.
+### 5. Now that we have our devices added to Specter we can create a watch-only multisig wallet.

 ![](../Images/Specter/5_createwallet.png)